jinko-core/doc.jinko-lang.dev/docs/writeups/9-first-class-modules.md

 * Problems with this solution
     * Requires self referential types (`utils.is_left` is of type `func[L, R](utils.Either[L, R]) -> bool`)
     * Requires first class type support
+    * How to instantiate a `utils.Either` when we only know it's a type and not more?
+        * Runtime type information?
+        * How to compile that?